Brands are turning to Generative Conversational AI to scale customer support and reduce costs.

 The top two rank-holders were Chinese insurance company Ping An and Shanghai University, while Google Research came third.
 So the Indian startup was rubbing shoulders with some of the best in the field.

-Not being VC-funded made it easier for the founders to stick to building the conversational AI platform.
+Not being VC-funded made it easier for the founders to stick to building the Generative Conversational AI platform.
 They kept it agnostic to industries, going against conventional wisdom of ensuring product-market fit in one domain.
 This puts it in a position to deploy in multiple scenarios.